airswap/airswap-about/contracts/types.md

-A library contract of protocol structs.
+Types is a library contract of protocol structs.
 [View the code on GitHub](https://github.com/airswap/airswap-protocols/tree/master/protocols/swap).

 # `Order`